alvincjk/EMRI_Kludge_Suite/README.md

 # EMRI Kludge Suite

-**Version 0.3.0**
+**Version 0.3.1**

 This is a C/C++ suite that allows kludge waveforms for extreme-mass-ratio inspirals (EMRIs) to be generated with shared settings and parameters.
 The three waveforms included in the suite are the augmented analytic kludge (AAK) [1,2], the analytic kludge (AK) [3], and the numerical kludge (NK) [4].
 EMRI Kludge Suite is part of the Black Hole Perturbation Toolkit; visit http://bhptoolkit.org for more information.

 The GSL and FFTW libraries are required for compilation.
+Clean up any previous installation first with `make clean`.
 Running `make` will create the following executables in the folder `./bin`:

 - `AK_Waveform`
 - `NK_Waveform`